meiramia/mabukasis/README.md

 ### 🔹 **NICE Ltd** (2021–Present)
 **Group Lead – CXone Cloud Solution**
 - Leading multiple cross-continent scrum teams in the development of hybrid recording solutions on the CXone platform.
-- Responsible for full solution lifecycle – from legacy migration to production rollouts.
+- Responsible for full solution lifecycle –
+  - from legacy migration to production rollouts.
+  - migrating  calls recorded on external sources into CXone in near relatime
 - Championing engineering excellence and innovation, partnering with product management to launch cutting-edge solutions.

 **Technical Scrum Master – CXone Cloud**